GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Oral-Communications-Senior.md

 "
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
+- Course Coming Soon
-- <a href="https://www.LearnAtGSUSA.com/AUDT8538" aria-label="Presentation and Briefing Skills for Auditors (AUDT8522), GSU - https://www.LearnAtGSUSA.com/AUDT8538">Presentation and Briefing Skills for Auditors (AUDT8522), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8522" aria-label="Presentation and Briefing Skills for Auditors (AUDT8522), GSU - https://www.LearnAtGSUSA.com/AUDT8522">Presentation and Briefing Skills for Auditors (AUDT8522), GSU</a>
 filters: Personal-Oral-Communications GS-14-15 series-0501
 ---